 a.
 Grow with one of the largest web3 founder communities.

 Entrepreneurship is a lonely journey.
 After starting your own business, most of your friends and family won’t understand the ups and downs you’re experiencing as a founder.
 If you can share these experiences with fellow founders who are as capable and determined and who understand when you encounter setbacks, you will be more motivated to continue.
-In addition to about 50-60 other founders accelerating together in the same batch, we will hold frequent alumni gatherings where you’ll meet many alumni who have gone through the zero-to-one process.
+In addition to founders in the same batch accelerating together, we will hold frequent alumni gatherings where you’ll meet many alumni who have gone through the zero-to-one process.

-The web3 ecosystem within the AppWorks community now consists of almost 100 active teams with a total of 200 founders.
-These extraordinary web3 startups include Pendle (AW#20), a DeFi yield-trading protocol that enables the tokenization and trading of future yield, Blocto (AW#19), a mobile portal to the blockchain world featuring seamless integrations with different wallets and web browsers; and Teahouse (AW#17), an on-chain liquidity management platform.
+The web3 ecosystem within the AppWorks community now consists of 138 active teams with a total of 300+ founders.
+These extraordinary web3 startups include Pendle (AW#20), a DeFi yield-trading protocol that enables the tokenization and trading of future yield; Blocto (AW#19), a mobile portal to the blockchain world featuring seamless integrations with different wallets and web browsers; and Teahouse (AW#17), an on-chain liquidity management platform.

-As one of the most flourishing web3 founder communities in the region, we can help support founders working on web3 products who want to learn the ins and outs of entrepreneurship through introductions of resources and connections in the startup ecosystem.
-Moreover, founders can learn together with fellow founders as driven as you about tokenomics, DAOs, and community-building.
+As one of the most flourishing web3 founder communities in the region, we support founders working on most, if not all, web3 verticals tackle the ins and outs of entrepreneurship through founder or mentor introductions and connect you with relevant resources in the web3 startup ecosystem.
+Moreover, founders can learn together with fellow founders about tokenomics, DAO structures, and community-building.

 b.
-Stay ahead of the game as the ecosystem rapidly evolves and access premium development partners
+Stay ahead of the game to capture the pulse of the ecosystem and access premium development partners

 AppWorks is proactively building a vibrant ecosystem for web3 startups to explore and connect with each other.
-We are one of the investors in the public chain Flow, developed by Dapper Labs, the creator of CryptoKitties and NBA Top Shot.
-If you are interested in developing a new business model on Flow or the chance to talk to various stakeholders in the Flow ecosystem, you can receive more direct resources and support from AppWorks and Flow’s collaboration.
-Founders building things on Flow Chain will be able to enjoy support from the Dapper / Flow Team with Flow token grants.
+However, as there are more chains launched than the frequency of us updating this FAQ, we haven’t named them all here.
+But we try our best to connect with most major L1 & L2 ecosystems to help founders gain access to better resources.
+One of the examples is our relationship with the public chain Flow, developed by Dapper Labs, the creator of CryptoKitties and NBA Top Shot.
+If you are interested in developing something new on Flow then you’d have the chance to talk to various stakeholders in the Flow ecosystem and receive direct support and resources such as tech office hours, marketing, and grant programs.

-At the same time, AppWorks builds partnerships with essential development tools, platforms, and cloud services such as Animoca Brands, Alchemy, and AWS to make sure that blockchain startups gain adequate support to grow.
+At the same time, AppWorks builds partnerships with essential development tools, platforms, and cloud services such as Alchemy, Quantstamp, and AWS to make sure that blockchain startups gain the support they need to grow and thrive.

-Since 2009, AppWorks has made close connections within entrepreneur communities and in the venture capital ecosystem.
-When startup teams want to enter a new market, we can quickly help them learn from local partners to obtain key resources and business models that are tailored to different regions.
+Since 2009, AppWorks has made close connections within founder communities and throughout the venture capital ecosystem.
+When startup teams decide to enter a new market, we can quickly help them learn from local partners to tap into key resources and business models that are specifically tailored to different regions.

-The AppWorks community includes our accelerator alumni, international startup teams that have received investment from AppWorks Venture Fund, and mentors with insight and experience.
-Our community of entrepreneurs is located all over the world, and many are from our key markets in Southeast Asia, such as Singapore, Indonesia, Vietnam, the Philippines, Thailand, etc. For example, Eden Farm is an up-and-coming startup from Indonesia that is familiar with local logistics and agricultural products; while Carousell is a startup from Singapore, which focuses on C2C e-commerce and has expanded to 8 markets in Asia.
+The AppWorks community includes our accelerator alumni, international startup teams that have received investment from AppWorks Venture Funds, and mentors with insight and experience.
+Our community of founders are based all around the world, and many are from our key markets in Southeast Asia, such as Singapore, Indonesia, Vietnam, the Philippines, and Malaysia.
+For example, Qoala is an InsurTech startup headquartered in Indonesia that has expanded to Thailand and Malaysia, and the CEO/Co-founder, Harshet, is a seasoned founder and has been an active mentor to many startups in the region.
+Carousell is a startup from Singapore, which focuses on C2C e-commerce and has expanded into eight markets across Asia.
+The CEO/Co-founder, Siu Rui, has always been the go-to person for fellow founders who are exploring regional expansion.

-In addition to our community, AppWorks has also strategically cooperated with more than 20 venture capital funds across Southeast Asia and the web3 industry.
-Our partners include ACV, Golden Gate Ventures, Openspace Ventures, Ascend Vietnam Ventures, Foxmont Capital, Pantera Capital, Play Future Fund, etc. When entering a new market, we can easily cooperate with investors from different regions to help you expand local connections and business opportunities more efficiently.
+In addition to our community, AppWorks has also established strategic relations with more than 20 venture capital funds across Southeast Asia and the web3 industry.
+Our partners include ACV, Golden Gate Ventures, Openspace Ventures, Ascend Vietnam Ventures, Foxmont Capital, Pantera Capital, Play Future Fund, and others.
+When entering a new market, we can easily cooperate with investors from different regions to help you quickly gain access to local connections and business opportunities.

 When AppWorks reviews applications submitted by founders, we pay special attention to a founder’s north star.
 Some questions that might help you think about whether AppWorks is a good fit for you:

 AppWorks Accelerator’s online application covers about 30 topics related to team background, product/service, business model, market analysis, and more.
 It is very detailed and requires time to complete.
-It also includes a required one-minute self-intro and product demo from the founder (CEO) for us to know you better.
+It also includes a required one-minute self-intro from the founder (CEO) for us to know you better.

 No. AppWorks Accelerator has always been free for founders.
 We will not charge rent or service fees, nor will we require any form of compensation, such as sweat equity, tokens, options, revenue, or profit-sharing.
 Our exclusive mission is to help founders.